Section I: Basics

 1. What are the Dark Powers?

-2. The Dark Powers are the mysterious force that has –presumably- created the demiplane of Ravenloft and both empowered and cursing the darklords.
-They It has been declared that the Dark Powers will never be defined by the Kargat or writers of the line.
+2. The Dark Powers are the mysterious force that has - presumably - created the demiplane of Ravenloft, both empowering and cursing the darklords.
+It has been declared that the Dark Powers will never be defined by the Kargat or writers of the line.
 They are provided simply as a rationale for the existence of Ravenloft, and as a tool for DMs to individualise their Ravenloft campaigns.
 Simply, the Dark Powers are whatever you need them to be for your campaign style.
 The novel Lord of the Necropolis, saw fit to define the nature of the Dark Powers.
-However, this act of defining the Dark Powers (and other incongruous aspects of it) greatly contributed to the decision to label the novel non-canon.
+However, this act of defining the Dark Powers (and other incongruous aspects) greatly contributed to the decision to label the novel non-canon.

 3. Who are the Vistani?

 4. The mysterious Vistani are Ravenloft's version of the gypsies found in Gothic fiction like Bram Stoker's Dracula.
-They are an exaggeration and interpretation of the gypsies of literature and folklore with the magical powers and shadowy powers.
-Only full-blooded Vistani are considered Vistani, those with even a drop of mixed blood are considered Giomorgo, or Half-Vistani.
-Almost all non-Vistani are called Giorgo.
-Those few Giorgo who prove that they are worthy of the friendship of the Vistani are awarded the title of Giogoto.
-They are neither friends nor foes to the player characters (but can be both depending, according to their own interests).
+They are an exaggeration and interpretation of the gypsies of literature and folklore with the magical and shadowy powers.
+Only full-blooded Vistani are considered Vistani; those with even a drop of mixed blood are considered Giomorgo, or Half-Vistani.
+Almost all non-Vistani are called Giorgio.
+Those few Giorgio who prove that they are worthy of the friendship of the Vistani are awarded the title of Giogoto.
+The Vistani can be either friends or foes to the player characters, or both, according to their own interests.

 5. How are domains created?